cnbbooks/lfe-sicp/ch2/representing-sequences-list-operations.md

 #### List Operations

 The use of pairs to represent sequences of elements as lists is accompanied by conventional programming techniques for manipulating lists by successively "``cdr``ing down" the lists.
-For example, the procedure ``list-ref/2`` takes as arguments a list and a number $$n$$ and returns the $$n$$th item of the list.
+For example, the function ``list-ref/2`` takes as arguments a list and a number $$n$$ and returns the $$n$$th item of the list.
 In Erlang, and thus LFE, is customary to number the elements of the list beginning with 1.
 The method for computing ``list-ref/2`` is the following: [^1]

 * For $$n = 1$$, ``list-ref/2`` should return the ``car`` of the list.
 * Otherwise, ``list-ref/2`` should return the $$n$$th item of the ``cdr`` of the list.